cbirdlab/wlsUBUNTU_settings/installWSL.md

 ___

-6. Run the `updateSettings.bash` script
+6. Run the `updateSettings.bash` script by copying and pasting the following code into the command prompt:

 ```
 . wlsUBUNTU_settings/updateSettings.bash